mvxcvi/browserid-rails/README.md

   assertions.
 The default is `:persona`, which sends the request to Mozilla's Persona verification service.
 In the future, `:local` will enable local verification code.
-Alternately, this configuration option may be set to any class which responds to `#verify(assertion)` with the verified email and identity provider on success and raises an error on failure.
+Alternately, this configuration option may be set to any object which responds to `#verify(assertion, audience)` with the verified email and identity provider on success and raises an error on failure.
 * `audience` - The BrowserID audience to authenticate to.
 This should consist of a URI string containing the scheme (protocol), authority, and port of the service (e.g., `"https://app.example.com:443"`).
 By default, the audience is